postersw/AndersonIsland/ReadMe.txt

 		dev_acc=13833158091009122644 ; AIA ver 1.3 on 4/16/16; 1.5 on 6/5/16; 1.6 on 6/7/16.
 1.7 on 10/14/16.
 1.8 on 3/7/17.
 		1.9 (2223) on 3/11/17.
 	2. Click on Anderson Island Assistant.
 Click on "APK".
 	3. BETA TEST.
-Click on "Manage Beta version" and create a new open beta version.
+Click on "Testing -> Open testing" and create a new open testing version.
 	3. Set the what's new.
 	4. make sure that the versioncode is higher than the previous version.
 	5. After the beta has been run a while, click on Manage Beta and then Promote to Production.
 No need to upload a new production ver.